spakin/gosp/docs/debugging.md

 Debugging tips
 ==============

 Recall that a Go Server Page is compiled to a binary plugin then loaded dynamically into a `gosp-server` process.
 Consequently, it can be tricky debugging a Go Server Page in vivo.
-Perhaps the best way to debug a faulty Go Server Page is to run `gosp-server` from the command line in non-server mode:
+Arguably the best way to debug a faulty Go Server Page is to run `gosp-server` from the command line in non-server mode:

 ```bash
 gosp2go --build -o my-page.so myp-page.html